Balaji2810/rustdesk/WASAPI_AEC_IMPLEMENTATION.md

 # WASAPI Acoustic Echo Cancellation (AEC) Implementation

-## Current Status: Full AEC Implementation with Windows COM
+## Current Status: Infrastructure in Place, Blocked by windows-rs Limitation

-✅ **Fully Implemented**: This implementation uses Windows COM interfaces directly via the `windows-rs` crate to provide proper WASAPI-based Acoustic Echo Cancellation (AEC) for RustDesk's client-side audio playback on Windows.
+⚠️ **Partially Implemented**: The WASAPI AEC infrastructure is in place, but full implementation is blocked by `windows-rs 0.61` not exposing the `IMMDevice::Activate` method needed for COM device activation.
+The system currently falls back to `cpal` audio.

 ## Overview

-This document describes the complete implementation of WASAPI-based Acoustic Echo Cancellation (AEC) for RustDesk's client-side audio playback on Windows, using direct COM interface access.
+This document describes the partial implementation of WASAPI-based Acoustic Echo Cancellation (AEC) for RustDesk's client-side audio playback on Windows.
+While the architecture and COM interfaces are defined, the implementation cannot be completed without upgrading `windows-rs` or using raw COM bindings.

 ## What is WASAPI AEC?